Cloudways Hosting for MyListing Websites

 Once you have your website ready, or about ready for launch, you want to think about turning on the various levels of caching.

-There is no sliver bullet here as far as which levels of caching should or shouldn’t be enabled or when they should or shouldn’t be enabled.
-However, here are some general recommendations.
+There is no silver bullet here as far as which levels of caching should be enabled, however, we’ve provided some general recommendations.

 Varnish works as an HTTP accelerator, caching static objects such as images, scripts, etc. in memory, so the process of reading this information is much faster and more efficient.